alexstrong76/alex-strong-econ-analytics-portfolio/README.md

 - **Data tools:** Python, pandas, NumPy, scikit-learn, statsmodels, Jupyter, Tableau-ready data outputs

 > All data are **synthetic** and created for educational or demonstration purposes only.
+>
+> Code tested and run using GitHub Codespaces
+> Data for dashboards in data/processed/
+> Dashboards built externally in Tableau using these CSVs

 ---